 I am recommencing my photography workshops with applicable safety measures (see below para).
 We may now meet, as I host my one day London Photography Course in eclectic corners of London.
 I have designed these courses to introduce and develop both beginners and intermediates to the world of creative photography.
 Enjoyment is my key to improving photographic skills, whilst exploring and photographing some of London’s finest habitats.
 And whilst some shots above may not appear to be within London, they simply show how amazingly diverse London is.
 I have never consciously sought a style, believing content should decide this with versatility our vital skill.
-Consequently lens selection, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
+Consequently ways of seeing, camera settings and composition become the critical factors, and it is these beliefs I will pass on.
 My six London Photography Course workshop locations, can all be seen below.
 You may judge my photography through the five minute gallery above (mouse over/pause) and my qualifications to teach through the paragraph below.
-I also offer landscape photography courses on the Suffolk Heritage Coast and one week Italian photo holidays from Campania, Italy.
+I also offer ‘Gift Vouchers’, landscape photography courses on the Suffolk Heritage Coast and one week Italian photo holidays.

 In order to respect current health requirements, my workshop structure may differ slightly from the outline above.
-However, I will message you a brief prior to meeting on location, to ensure we are behaving within current guidelines and retaining a safe working practice throughout.
+In order to respect current health requirements, I will message you a virtual brief, prior to our meeting on location.
+We may lunch outside, or alternatively bring a picnic for lunch, as we retain our social distancing.

 Why I am well qualified to teach